 They use all the cards (except the FREE cards and those with the sleeper in white pajamas).

-1) If a BAD NIGHT card has been placed on the dream pile, it forces each of the other players to wait two turns before placing a new SYMBOL card on their current DREAM.
-This penalty does not involve the player who laid down the card.
+1) If a BAD NIGHT card has been placed on the dream pile, it forces each of the other players to wait two turns before placing a new SYMBOL card on the current DREAM.
+This penalty does not affect the player who placed the card.

 2) A DREAM FAIRY card cancels the effects of the BAD NIGHT card.